 How Many Days in Malaga?

-So, if you want to visit Málaga as a quick city break, then two to three days in the city could be the ideal amount of time.
-Two days will allow you to see all the main tourist sites and hit a couple museums and a third day is ideal for a day trip or beach day.
+If you want to visit Málaga as a quick city break, then two to three days in the city could be the ideal amount of time.
+Two days will allow you to see all the main tourist sites and hit a couple of museums and a third day is ideal for a day trip or beach day.

-Whether you only have two days in Malaga or ten, however, there will certainly be enough to keep you engaged and occupied through your Spanish adventure.
+Whether you only have 2 or 3 days in Malaga or ten, however, there will certainly be enough to keep you engaged and occupied through your Spanish adventure.

-The first day of your Málaga itinerary sees you getting the lay of the land and stopping by some of the city’s main sites.
+The first day sees you getting the lay of the land and stopping by some of the city’s main sites.
 Make sure to pack some good walking shoes along with your beach gear, as you’ll certainly need them after today!